1889 (20th April)

 1932 (2nd December)

-Kurt von Schleicher was appointed Chancellor of Germany.
+Kurt von Schleicher was appointed the new Chancellor of Germany.
 However, he found it difficult to hold the government together.

 1933 (22nd January)

-Adolf Hitler attended a meeting with Joachim von Ribbentrop, von Papen, Joseph Goring and Hindenburg’s son, Oskar.
-The Nazis soon convinced Oskar that they had to be given government positions .
+Adolf Hitler attended a meeting with Joachim von Ribbentrop, Franz von Papen, Joseph Goring and Hindenburg’s son, Oskar.
+The Nazis soon convinced Oskar that they had to be given positions in the government.

 1933 (28th January)

-Chancellor Schleicher asked Hindenburg to dissolve parliament and call new elections.
+Chancellor Kurt von Schleicher asked Hindenburg to dissolve parliament and call a new election.
 Hindenburg refused and Schleicher resigned.

 1933 (30th January)